 What You Will Find on Rue Cler - Right Side

-The right side of Rue Cler is the East side of the street from rue de Grenelle.
+The right side of Rue Cler is the East side of the street from Rue de Grenelle.

-This wine shop is a good one and they do a good job recommending wine for a particular meal.
+A note from Maddy: "This wine shop is a good one and they do a good job recommending wine for a particular meal.
 Our favorite wine shop is at 145 rue St. Dominique where Julien does an excellent job.
 He knows his wines and offers good value for money.
 When we walk by, he signals Philippe if he has a good deal on red wine or Champagne.
 He is a character who roller blades to work and always wears sunglasses on his head; kind of a heartthrob in the quartier.
 When I first introduced my French husband to California wines in Napa Valley, he couldn't understand the American obsession with brand and price.
-Now I understand his point: in France, a good wine often means it is delicious and not too expensive.
-It does not have to be a famous brand with a high price tag.
+Now I understand his point: in France, wine doesn’t have to be expensive or famous in order to be good."

-We have been going to this cheese store for decades and love it.
+Maddy's recommendation: "We have been going to this cheese store for decades and love it.
 The lines outside on Sunday mornings can stretch down the block, so go early!
 The less expensive cheeses and basics such as eggs and better are usually sold at the counter outside.
 This is a real dairy store where you can find a delicious selection of butters from Normandy , yogurts and fresh eggs.

 The French are particular about food and eating cheese when it is perfectly ripe is one of their rules.
 They get to know their local cheese merchant, who will tell them which cheeses are in season or particularly good.
-For example, Beaufort is a delcious, grainy hard cow’s cheese.
+For example, Beaufort is a delicious, grainy hard cow’s cheese.
 It has two seasons, but the best season is winter Beaufort, which is made from summer cow’s milk (when the grass in Normandy is greenest).

 When you select a soft cheese, such as Camembert, Brie, Epoisse, St. Marcelin (the same as St. Felicien) or Neuchatel -- tell the salesperson when you plan to eat it.
-“Ce soir” or “Demain”, etc. Your specialist will squeeze the packages until they find the cheese that will be perfect (or ‘fait’) at the moment you want to savor it.
+“Ce soir” or “Demain”, etc. Your specialist will squeeze the packages until they find the cheese that will be perfect at the moment you want to savor it.
 It's really a treat!
-If you haven't had St. Felicien or Marcelin (same cheese), try it and make sure it's fait (ready to eat).
+If you haven't had St. Felicien or Marcelin (same cheese), try it and make sure it's "fait" (ready to eat).
 It's so creamy you almost need a spoon and you will be back the next day for more.

-These experiences are part of the joy of renting a Paris apartment, where you can live life like a Parisian.
+These experiences are part of the joy of renting a Paris apartment, where you can live life like a Parisian."

 Famille Mary - Miel et Nature

 An excellent natural store, specializing in honeys.
-Also sells specialty breads made with honey and wonderful regional specialties. www.famillemary.fr
+Also sells specialty breads made with honey and wonderful regional specialties.

 Increasingly popular, this Charcuterie sells all French specialties and is located across the street from Davoli.
 Their growing popularity and prepared casseroles and dishes make them a popular stop for locals.
 Specialties are displayed in the glass cases in front of the shop and they have won several awards for their sausages, which we recommend.